SFPC/BeginningCodersBootcamp/draft/03/readme.md

 # Bootcamp 03

-split into groups and share homework
+15 minutes, split into groups and share homework

 ### loops, arrays